To get ahead you have to stay informed.

 Some types of loans are available with either a variable rate or a fixed rate, so in the following examples, you'll see some overlap.

-A fixed interest rate on a loan stays the same throughout the life of a loan, which means monthly payments will also remain the same amount over the loan term.
+A fixed interest rate on a loan stays the same throughout the life of the loan, which means monthly payments will also remain the same amount over the loan term.

 How Does a Fixed Rate Work?